-The tour takes place once a day between Monday and Friday and is offered in Japanese and English.
-You must pre book your tour.
+The tour takes place once a day from Monday and Friday and is offered in Japanese and English.
+You must pre-book your tour.
 You can book your Toyota Factory Tour here.
 The Toyota Factory tour lasts 2 hours.

 How to visit the Toyota Factory Tour Japan

 The Toyota Factory Japan Tour is free at the Toyota City / Nagoya plant, but you must pre-book your tour.
 Tours usually start at around 11:00 but you must be present at the Kaikan museum 30 minutes prior to that.

 How to Book a Toyota Factory Tour

 You can book a tour up to 3 months in advance of the date that you wish to visit.
 Prebook your Toyota Factory visit here.